Foot Fetish - What You Need To Know

 Written on 23 October 2019 Last update: 31 August 2024

-Foot fetish (Podophilia)-What is foot fetish?!
+Foot fetish (Podophilia) - What is foot fetish?!

 A foot fetish is a sexual interest in feet.
 In other words, feet, toes, and ankles turn you on.
 This particular preference for feet can vary from person to person.
-Some people are turned on just by looking at feet.
+Some people are turned on just by looking at their feet.
 Others may find painted nails, jewelry, or other adornments appealing.
-Still others get sexual satisfaction in foot treatments, such as massaging or worshiping feet.
+Still others get sexual satisfaction from foot treatments, such as massaging or worshiping feet.
 Feet are considered the most fetishized body part, besides genital body parts.

 Toe kissing and sucking, watching videos of feet, taking photos of a partner’s feet, rubbing someone’s sweaty feet after a workout, genital stimulation with feet, or describing foot odor to one’s partner are some ways a foot fetish can play out